 On May 22nd, the NC Department of Health and Human Services issued a document titled “Interim Guidance for Places of Worship and Religious Services.”
 The CDC has additional guidance for childcare programs like our Anchor Kids ministry.
 These guidelines include recommendations to help ensure a healthful environment for indoor worship services.

 Many of these suggestions were already being considered for use at North Haven and we have included some of the recommendations to further enhance our post-CoVid-19 activities.
 When you come to North Haven, things will be somewhat different than before the crisis.
-We may modify some of the special accommodations we have mode as the situation changes, but here are a few changes you can expect to see when you attend services and ministry activities at North Haven Church.
+We have modified some of the special accommodations we initially made as the situation has progressed and new requirements have been imposed.
+Here are the current accommodations related to CoVid-19 that you will see when attending indoor services and ministry activities at North Haven Church.

 Bathrooms: 1) hands-free faucets and paper towel dispensers have been installed, 2) door knobs have been replaced with push plates, 3) counter-tops, fixtures, stall enclosures, and doors have been sanitized, and 4) fresh water systems have been purged as recommended by CDC guidelines.

-Sanctuary and Overflow Seating Areas: 1) additional seating with increased inter-row spacing has been added, 2) fans will be running to bring in outdoor air, 3) doors, door handles and furnishings have been sanitized.
+Sanctuary and Overflow Seating Areas: 1) additional seating with increased inter-row spacing has been added, 2) HVAC fans will be running to bring in outdoor air, 3) doors, door handles and furnishings are regularly sanitized.

-Offerings: Offering plates will be available prior to each service on the communion table in the front of the Sanctuary and at locations at the rear of the Sanctuary.
+Offerings: Offering plates are available prior to each service on the communion table in the front of the Sanctuary and at locations at the rear of the Sanctuary.
 Your tithes and offerings can be placed in these plates before or after the service.

-Communion: Individual communion sets will be available at each entrance for you to pick up when you enter.
-After each service, these will be collected, bagged, and disposed of by ushers.
+Communion: Individual sealed communion items will be available at each entrance for you to pick up when you enter.
+After each service, these will be collected and disposed of by ushers.

-Bulletins: Sunday bulletins will be available for pick-up when you enter the Sanctuary building at the Visitor’s Center and by each door.
+Bulletins: Sunday bulletins will be available for pick-up or distributed by Greeters when you enter the Sanctuary building at the Visitor’s Center and by each door.

 Entry/Exit: When possible, entry and exit doors will be propped open to reduce the need for using door handles.
 If weather permits, socializing should be done outside prior to coming into the Sanctuary or Educational buildings.